tytydraco/yessleep/out/Ive_been_traveling_to_different_realities_for_six_years_Help_me_Part_3.md

 Further down the thread was something even more terrifying but interesting.

-I wonder why we haven't seen any videos of creatures attacking people
+"I wonder why we haven't seen any videos of the aftermath of the creature dumps."

-Those videos are probably very NSFW.
-They likely haven't made it past content filters.
+- "Those videos are probably very NSFW.
+They likely haven't made it past content filters."

-Some pictures were posted to MorbidReality and somebody found a video of a creature attacking somebody's back and legs.
+"Some pictures were posted to MorbidReality and somebody found a video of a creature attacking somebody's back and legs.
 If you can't take that kind of stuff do not look at it.
-It's very gruesome.
+It's very gruesome."

-There's some on Archive.org, along with many other videos I haven't seen anywhere else.
-Here's a link to an archive somebody is making.
+- "There's some on Archive.org, along with many other videos I haven't seen anywhere else.
+Here's a link to an archive somebody is making."

 I opened the link.
 I was taken to the page with the archive.
 The first video was titled Footage From Upper Canada Mall.
 It began on the roof of the mall.
 All that was heard were sirens and the sounds of helicopters.
 The camera operator aimed up at two giants being circled by two military helicopters.
 The giants appeared to be holding people.
 The giant on the right was holding two people who I can only describe as looking like a man and a woman, while the giant on the left was holding a woman.
 The giant on the right tossed the woman.
 She glided through the air.
 She hit the roof of the mall with a loud bang and turned into a red mist.
 I gagged and twitched.
 The camera operator kept the camera still.
 He had to have been in shock.
 He panned to the left a bit and caught the man landing on the roof of the mall with a loud thud while also turning into a red mist.
 I gagged again.
 What the hell?
 The camera was aimed up at the giant on the left, who was getting ready to throw the person it was holding.
 It tossed them towards the roof of the mall.
 They too landed with a loud bang while turning into a red mist.